Tencent/Taitank/docs/documentation/properties.md

 #### SPACE AROUND

   Evenly space wrapped lines across the container's main axis, distributing remaining space around the lines.
-Compared to space between using space around will result in space being distributed to the begining of the first lines and end of the last line.

 ## Align Items

-Align items describes how to align children along the cross axis of their container.
-Align items is very similar to `justify content` but instead of applying to the main axis, `align items` applies to the cross axis.
+Align items defines the distribution space of the cross-aixs for all items.
 #### STRETCH (DEFAULT)

   Stretch children of a container to match the height of the container's cross axis.